 Here’s how to change the default sound format in Windows 10:

-- Right-click on the sound icon in the taskbar and select Playback Devices from the context menu
+- Right-click the sound icon in your Taskbar and choose Open Sound settings from the menu.

 If the issue is still unresolved, you can try the following method and restart the sound drivers.